Mr. & Mrs. Julian Robertson

 In 1996, Mr. Robertson founded the Robertson Foundation with his wife Josie.
 The Foundation focuses on large-scale, high impact grants in three principal areas within the United States: education, environment, and medical research.
 Among the Foundation’s major initiatives are active support of New York City’s public education reform, efforts to provide disadvantaged children and families with tools to become self-sufficient and productive, and market-based solutions to combat global warming.

-Mr. Robertson serves on the boards of the Environmental Defense Fund, The Gilder Lehrman Institute of American History, iMentor and Lincoln Center for the Performing Arts.
-He is on the Leadership Council of the New York Stem Cell Foundation, is a Trustee Emeritus of Rockefeller University and a Life Trustee of the Wildlife Conservation Society.
-Mr. Robertson and his late wife, the former Josephine Tucker whom he married in 1972, have three sons and nine grandchildren.
+Throughout his life Mr. Robertson served on many boards including the Environmental Defense Fund, The Gilder Lehrman Institute of American History, iMentor and Lincoln Center for the Performing Arts.
+He served on the Leadership Council of the New York Stem Cell Foundation, was a Trustee Emeritus of Rockefeller University and a Life Trustee of the Wildlife Conservation Society.